André Gauthier (sculptor): Exhibits

-André Gauthier's works have been featured in newspaper articles, TV documentaries and radio interviews.
+Gauthier's works have been featured in newspaper articles, TV documentaries and radio interviews.
 His works were exhibited at the Canadian War Museum in Ottawa, at the Mill of Kintail museum in Mississippi Mills, Ontario, at the Military Museum of Canadian Forces Base Petawawa, and at the Royal Military College of Canada Museum.
 His works were exhibited at the Royal Military College Saint-Jean in the context of the centennial of the Royal 22nd Regiment.